Bolaji12345/alx-system_engineering-devops/0x00-shell_basics/README.md

-Here is a collection of commands to be used in the shell
 ## 13 The Symbolic Link
 	This command creates a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.